BackpackGearTest

 WEIGHT: 148 lb (67.10 kg)

-Hiking for me started at an early age, as I was always an avid camper and Boy Scout.
+Hiking for me started at an early age, as I was always an avid camper and being a young Scout began my backpacking obsession.
 Living in the Catskill Region backpacking has become serious for me over the years.
 I camp, hike or multi-day backpack through the Catskill or Adirondack Wilderness every weekend.
 As a mid-weight packer I'm always prepared and use a tent for overnighters.
 Being an aspirant of the Catskill 3500 Club and Adirondack 46ers, peak-bagging is now my favorite outdoor activity.
-During these warmer months I will climb many mountains while on multi-day treks.
 My long-term goals are to complete long distance thru-hikes.

 INITIAL REPORT